schattian/rtc/README.md

 - **Cross-language:** providing APIs over HTTP / gRPC to use it and also config via YAML files.

 - **No-protocol limited:** protocols of services are not a limitation at the hour of integrating any of them.
-For more, see the [list of supported protocols].
+For more, see the [list of supported protocols]().

 - **Simple:** to ensure simplicity over differences across services and provide a normalized way to interact with data pipelines, it uses [git abstractions]() and a [schema]().